tawi1/DotsTrafficCity/docs/source/roadConstructor.rst

 ------------

 #.
 Add the `RUNTIME_ROAD` scripting define to the `Player Settings` of the project.
 #.
+Contact `DOTS city` support to make it compatible with `Road Constructor v1.4.2` or wait for `Road Constructor v1.5.0` which will be compatible out of the box.
+#.
 Open `RoadConstructorDemoPlayer` scene.
 #.
 Create a new gameobject & add `RuntimeRoadManagerCustom` & `RC_RuntimeSceneGenerator` components.